 What beef is best for rouladen?

 Beef round roast thinly sliced is the way to go.
-Some grocery stores sell this ready to go as rouladen or breakfast steak.
+Some grocery stores sell this ready-to-go as roulade or breakfast steak.
 It is about 8-10 inches long, about 5 inches wide, and 1/8-1/4 inch thick.
-If you are having trouble finding it ask your butcher if he can cut a round roast to this thickness.
+If you are having trouble finding it, ask your butcher if he can cut a round roast to this thickness.
+Other options include flank steak or outside round roast.

 German Beef Rouladen